Imagine you find yourself on a tight budget. The best thing you need to do is to learn how to save money fast. That I know you'll agree with me.

 When you're receiving a paycheck, direct deposit money to your dedicated saving accounts, and the rest goes to your regular checking account.

 This way, you're automatically saving money without even thinking about it or doing anything about it.
 You won't even notice you are putting money in it until you look at your account.

-As the saying of other personal finance expert goes, pay yourself first.
+As the saying of other personal financial expert goes, pay yourself first.

-21. Get a side hustle or a part-time job
+28. Get a hustle or a part-time job

 There's only so much you can save with your current salary.
-Sometimes, in order to save up more money, you need to get a side hustle or even a part-time job.
+Sometimes, in order to save up more money, you have to get a hustle or even a part-time job.

-These are the basic questions people ask when it comes to saving extra funds.
+These are the basic questions and tips people ask when it comes to saving funds.
 Believe it or not, a lot of people keep on asking these questions, and that's why I put this together for your access: